Family & Defacto Relationships

 Can I leave my share of my house to someone else?

 Whether you can leave your share of property to someone else depends how you own that property.
 If you own your house jointly with another person, it can be owned as what is known Joint Tenants, or as Tenants in Common.

 If you want to leave your share to someone other than the other owner, you will need to check with your solicitor that you own the property as Tenants in Common.
 Property in Joint Tenancy automatically passes to the survivor on the death of a co-owner and does not form part of the property distributed through your Will.
 Get Started Online

 Is Superannuation part of my estate?

-Supernnuation does not ordinarily form part of your estate distributed through your Will.
+Superannuation does not ordinarily form part of your estate distributed through your Will.
 You should check with your superannuation fund who you have nominated as the beneficiary of your policy in the event of your death.
 It is vital to regularly update any nominations as some lapse after a period of only three years!
 There are ordinarily restrictions on nominations under your superannuation policy, which limits beneficiaries to either your spouse, your children, or your estate.
+Get Started Online

 I have been injured in a motor vehicle accident.

 Generally in Tasmania, if you have been injured in a motor vehicle accident you are entitled to claim scheduled benefits from the statutory insurer, the Motor Accidents Insurance Board, regardless of whether the accident was your fault or not.
 The Motor Accidents Insurance Board will determine whether or not to accept your claim.
 If they reject a claim you do have rights in relation to appealing that decision.